wp-plugins/easy-bootstrap-shortcodes/README.txt

 20. Description List
 21. Service Box

-Many more shortcodes coming soon...
+Many more shortcodes coming soon......

 = How to embed this plugin to your theme =